Home

 d.
 Click Open.

-Note: In the case you cannot find those files in the given folders search the whole hard disk for them.
+Note: In case that you cannot find those files in the given folders, search the whole hard disk for them.

 Further Optional Steps